y-pleim/MonteCarlo/docs/getting_started.rst

 * The spin in the i+1 site is flipped, and the same calculations/logic are applied.
 This process is continued until there are no sites left to examine.

 This process (referred to as a metropolis sweep) can be carried out a large number of times.
 If the number of such steps is sufficiently large, the average of the values produced by the kept spin configurations will converge to that found in an exact calculation (i.e., applying the canonical ensemble).
-Increasing the number of steps generally reduces the amount of noise in the resulting values, but requires an increased computation time.
+Increasing the number of steps generally reduces the amount of noise in the resulting values but requires an increased computation time.

 Examples
 --------